PangJian123/See-Degraded-Objects/README.md

-# See-Degraded-Objects
+# See Degraded Objects: A Physics-guided Approach for Object Detection in Adverse Environments
-The code for the paper entitled "See Degraded Objects: A Physics-guided Approach for Object Detection in Adverse Environments" (IEEE Transactions on Image Processing, TIP)
+This repo is the official implementation of our paper “See Degraded Objects: A Physics‑Guided Approach for Object Detection in Adverse Environments,” published in IEEE Transactions on Image Processing (TIP), 2025.

-Edited by Jian Pang

 Usage of this code is free for research purposes only.